chiabingxuan/DSA3101-Group-Project/README.md

   - [14.
 Appendices](#14-appendices)

 ## 1. Introduction

+**Overview of Data Scavengers**
-Data Scavengers - Optimising the Bus System in NUS Data Scavengers is a collaborative project aimed at collecting real time data to optimise the bus system in NUS, to minimise the waiting times at the respective bus stops, as well as maximise the comfort and safety of users when commuting.
+Data Scavengers is a collaborative project aimed at collecting real time data to optimise the bus system in NUS by utilising various models, such as Route Optimisation, Demand Forecasting and Capacity Allocation models.
+Visualisations have also been made to assist us in understanding the current problems faced.

+**Project Objectives**
+- Predict the demand of bus users at a specific bus stop at specific hour intervals
+- Optimise the bus routes to reduce waiting times
+- Allocate the capacity of buses to meet the demand

 **Team Members**
 - Bing Xuan -